+3.5.1.
 Current Management measures

-The following regulatory measures are being enforced by the Agricultural Authority of Iceland and the Chief veterinarian:
+The following regulatory measures are being enforced by the Icelandic Food and Veterinary Authority and the Chief veterinarian:

-a) Regulation no. 105/2000 on Transfer and Release of Salmonids
+a) Regulation no. 105/2000 on Transfer and Release of Salmonids and Prevention of Disease and Genetic interaction.
+(In Icelandic) An English abstract is presented in Appendix 3.

-- and Prevention of Disease and Genetic interaction.
-(In Icelandic) An English abstract is presented in Appendix 3. - b) Regulation no. 446/2005 on Conditions to be set regarding animal health, which may affect the marketing of reared animals and their produce (In Icelandic). - c) Regulation no. 447/2005 on minimum measures to be taken within the EEA Area in relation to specified fish diseases (In Icelandic). - d) Regulation no. 448/2005 on the health surveillance of reared animals and their produce in commercial trading within the EEA area (In Icelandic). - e) Regulation no. 449/2005 on the health surveillance of reared animals, which are traded from third party States into the EEA area (in Icelandic).
+- b) Regulation no. 446/2005 on Conditions to be set regarding animal health, which may affect the marketing of reared animals and their produce (In Icelandic). - c) Regulation no. 447/2005 on minimum measures to be taken within the EEA Area in relation to specified fish diseases (In Icelandic). - d) Regulation no. 448/2005 on the health surveillance of reared animals and their produce in commercial trading within the EEA area (In Icelandic). - e) Regulation no. 449/2005 on the health surveillance of reared animals, which are traded from third party States into the EEA area (in Icelandic).

-6. Enhancement of salmon stocks
+3. 6.
+Enhancement of salmon stocks

 In the Salmonid Fisheries Act enhancement is defined as any measure, which has the objective to augment the stocks of salmonids in rivers or lakes.
 This may included building of fish passing facilities, planting of eggs, releases of parr and smolts and even appointment of wardens and a protection regime on a watershed.
 To carry out some form of enhancement has basically been a legal duty of Icelandic river associations for decades.
+In 2006 the Icelandic parliament passed a specific "Act on Enhancement" (no. 58/2006).

-The most common form of enhancement has been the construction of fish ladders and it has been estimated that over 50 fishways constructed in the last 50 years have opened up over 500 km of fishing, spawning and nursery areas for salmon.
+The most common form of enhancement has been the construction of fish ladders and it has been estimated that over 70 fishways constructed in the last 60 years have opened up over 900 km of fishing, spawning and nursery areas for salmon.
 Frequently the up-river areas have been planted with fry or parr of local origin to speed up the enhancement process.
 Salmon smolts have to some extent been released into the lower reaches of salmon rivers and have exclusively been of wild parentage and from the local stock as specified by law.